watsonwork/watsonwork-helloworld/README.md

 A Node.js example app that sends a message to [Watson Work] (https://workspace.ibm.com).

-Watson Work provides **spaces** for people to exchange **messages** in a conversation.
-This program shows how to retrieve information about a space, then send a message to that space.
-It also demonstrates how to authenticate as an application and obtain the OAuth token needed to make Watson Work API calls.
+Watson Work provides **spaces** for people to exchange **messages** in conversations.
+This program shows how to retrieve information about a space, then send a message to the conversation in that space.

+It also demonstrates how to authenticate an application and obtain the OAuth token needed to make Watson Work API calls.

 Try it out
 ---